-Standby Power Supply This power supply card plugs into the DC converter board and provides power to the reciter output.
+Standby Power Supply This optional power supply card plugs into the DC converter board and provides power to the reciter output.
 This allows the main DC unit to be switched off to reduce current consumption in low-power situations, e.g. when the PA is not transmitting.
 Also, when battery capacity is low, it will maintain the power supply to the microprocessor and shut down the rest of the PMU.
 This card must be fitted to enable the software-controlled power saving feature to operate.
-Refer to "Power Saving" on page 65 for more information.
+Refer to "Power Saving" on page 57 for more information.

-Auxiliary Power Supply

-This optional power supply board is mounted on the DC module.
-It operates from the high current 28VDC output from the AC converter or DC converter (depending on which is operating).
-It provides a regulated 13.65VDC, 27.3VDC or 54.6VDC output (depending on the model) to power external accessory equipment.
-It can be configured using the Service Kit to operate whenever AC mains voltage is available, or under the control of Task Manager.
+- Auxiliary Power Supply This optional power supply board is mounted on the DC module.
+The input power is provided from the PA output of the HVDC circuitry on the AC converter board.
+It provides a high quality 13.65 VDC, 27.3 VDC or 54.6 VDC output (depending on the model) to power external accessory equipment, or can be used to trickle-charge batteries.
+It can be configured using the Service Kit software to operate whenever mains voltage is available, or whenever the PA output is available. - Microprocessor The microprocessor on the HVDC control card monitors and controls the operation of the PMU.

-Microprocessor

-The microprocessor on the HVDC control card monitors and controls the operation of the PMU.
 There are no manual adjustments in the PMU because all the calibration voltages and currents required to control and protect the PMU are monitored by the microprocessor.
 The software also automatically detects the PMU configuration and controls the PMU accordingly.